lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 - The Viz tab helps providers _zoom out_ and see team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
 - Another way to see encounters or services decreasing or increasing is by viewing the number of visits by right clicking on any trend line and click "Show As Table".
 - Filter trends to zoom into a specific team trend by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
-     - **Note:** If you do not see something that you would expect or previously saw, check to see if a filter is applied.
+     - *Note: If you do not see something that you would expect or previously saw, check to see if a filter is applied.
 Click on the **funnel icon** in the top upper right.
-Filters are active if it says "Filters and slicers affecting this visual".
+Filters are active if it says "Filters and slicers affecting this visual."

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_viz_tabs.gif?raw=true)](#DontLink)